annotation/text-fabric/docs/Api/General.md

     ???+ info "Description"
         Show the text representation formats that have been defined in your dataset.

-??? abstract "`T.text()`"
+??? abstract "T.text()"
     ```python
     T.text(nodes, fmt=None)
     ```

     ???+ info "Description"
+        Gives the text that corresponds to a bunch of nodes.

+    ??? info "nodes"
-        Gives the text that corresponds to the nodes, which can be an arbitrary iterable of nodes.
-No attempt will be made to sort the nodes, if you need order, it is better to order the nodes before you feed them to `T.text()`.
+        `nodes` can be an arbitrary iterable of nodes.
+        No attempt will be made to sort the nodes.
+        If you need order, it is
+        better to order the nodes before you feed them to `T.text()`.

     ??? note "Defaults and errors"